GLSRC/rescomp/README.md

 The following is a guide detailing how to install the rescomp package the way it "should" be done, i.e. as safely as possible.
 If you already know what you are doing, you can just install this package like any other locally installed package; no special dependencies are required.

+These instructions are for unix systems/terminals, but should work with no or at most minor modifications on Windows too.

 #### Optional but Strongly Encouraged Prerequesites

 * [git](https://git-scm.com/downloads): Used for downloading the repository and keeping it up to date.